Shamir-Havas/purchasing-intention-of-online-shoppers/README.md

 Revenue Conversion Rate

-📂 Stage 1 : Exploratory Data Analysis
+📂 Stage 1: Exploratory Data Analysis

 Dataset
-Tabel 1 – Ringkasan Dataset
+Table 1 – Dataset Summary

 Descriptive Statistics

-Gambar 2 – Distribusi Dataset
+Figure 2 – Dataset Distribution

-Gambar 3 – Distribusi Dataset dengan Boxplot
+Figure 3 – Dataset Distribution with Boxplot

-Hasil analisi statistik deskriptif untuk fitur-fitur numerikal adalah sebagai berikut :

-Distribusi data secara keseluruhan cenderung positively-skewed (Mean > Median).
-Administrative, Administrative_Duration, Informational, Informational_Duration, ProductRelated, ProductRelated_Duration, BounceRate, PageValues memiliki ekor distribusi yang pang panjang dengan nilai yang menumpuk disekitar angka 0.
-Dari kedua kondisi diatas dan dari analisa menggunakan boxplot mayoritas fitur memiliki outlier.

-Sedangkan hasil analisis statistik deskriptif untuk fitur-fitur kategorikal adalah sebagai berikut.

-Beberapa fitur memiliki nilai yang telah di encoding seperti OperatingSystems, Browser, Region, dan TrafficType, sehingga apabila diperlukan interpretasi nilai maka diperlukan data tambahan.
-Mayoritas pengunjung berasal dari region wilayah 2 dan ketika berselancar di website menggunakan OperatingSystem jenis 2 dengan Browser jenis 1.
-Returning Visitor merupakan pengunjung yang paling dominan.
-Pada fitur VisitorType ini perlu dilakukan penanganan terhadap nilai Other.
-Terdapat dua bulan yang hilang pada fitur Month yaitu January dan April.
-Bulan Mei memiliki jumlah pengunjung terbanyak, lalu diikuti dengan bulan November.
+The results of descriptive statistical analysis for numerical features are as follows:

+The overall data distribution tends to be positively skewed (Mean > Median).
+Features such as Administrative, Administrative_Duration, Informational, Informational_Duration, ProductRelated, ProductRelated_Duration, BounceRate, and PageValues have long distribution tails with values concentrated around 0.
+Based on these conditions and boxplot analysis, most features contain outliers.

+Meanwhile, the descriptive statistical analysis for categorical features shows:

+Some features have already been encoded, such as OperatingSystems, Browser, Region, and TrafficType.
+Therefore, additional data is required if interpretation is needed.
+Most visitors come from Region 2 and browse the website using Operating System type 2 with Browser type 1.
+Returning Visitors dominate the traffic.
+The "Other" value in the VisitorType feature needs to be handled.
+Two months (January and April) are missing in the Month feature.
+May has the highest number of visitors, followed by November.

 Analysis

-Gambar 4 – Heatmap Analisis Multivariat

-Hasil analisis korelasi antar fitur adalah sebagai berikut:

-PageValues memiliki korelasi yang tinggi terhadap fitur target yaitu Revenue.
-Semakin tinggi nilai PageValue, maka semakin tinggi juga kemungkinan pelanggan untuk membeli.
-Sedangkan BounceRates dan ExitRates memiliki nilai korelasi negatif terhadap Revenue, artinya semakin kecil nilai kedua fitur tersebut maka revenue akan semakin tinggi.
-Beberapa fitur yang memiliki multikorenialitas diantaranya adalah :
-ProductRelated dengan ProductRelated_Duration
-Adminisitrative dengan Adminisitrative_Duration
-Informational dengan Informational_Duration
-BounceRates dengan ExitRates

-Insight
-Revenue Conversion Rate Berdasarkan Visitor Type

-Gambar 5 – Revenue Conversion Rate Berdasarkan Visitor Type

-Hampir sebanyak 80% pengunggung website didominasi oleh Returning Visitor.
-Hal ini dapat menunjukkan bahwa perusahaan E-commerce telah berhasil untuk mempertahankan pelanggan untuk selalu mengunjugi website.
-Namun Revenue Conversion Rate lebih besar terjadi pada New Visitor, yaitu 25% New Visitor melakukan pembelian.
-Berbeda dengan Returning Visitor.
-Dibutuhkan data tambahan berupa angka revenue atau profit apabila ingin dilakukan analisa lebih jauh untuk mengetahui pelanggan tipe pengunjung mana yang menghasilkan keuntungan lebih besar bagi perusahaan.
-Dari insight yang ditemukan dibutuhkan rekomendasi bisnis yang tepat untuk meningkatkan Revenue Conversion Rate bagi Returning Visitor dan juga untuk meningkatkan jumlah New Visitor.
-Total Pengunjung per Bulan berdasarkan Revenue

-Gambar 6 – Total Pengunjung per Bulan berdasarkan Revenue

-Berdasarkan grafik analisis diatas dapat dilihat bahwa trafik kunjungan pelanggan, memiliki jumlah pengunjung yang paling tinggi pada bulan Mei dan selanjutnya disusul dengan bulan November.
-Namun pada bulan Mei tingginya trafik tidak diikuti dengan tingginya angka Revenue Conversion Rate yang hanya menghasilkan 11%, angka ini masih cukup rendah dibandingkan dengan bulan-bulan lainnya.
-Sedangkan November merupakan bulan yang memiliki cukup banyak pengunjung dengan nilai Revenue Conversion Rate bulanan yang paling tinggi, yaitu mencapai 25%.

-📂 Stage 3 : Data Pre-processing
-Workflow Data Pre-processing

-Gambar 7 – Workflow Data Pre-Processing

-1. Handling Nilai dan Duplikat
-Nilai 'Other' pada fitur VisitorType diubah kedalam nilai dengan frekuensi terbanyak yaitu menjadi 'Returning Visitor'.
-Terdapat 125 data yang duplikat.
-Hanya diambil satu data untuk masing-masing duplikat.
-2. Handling Outlier
-Presentase outlier menggunakan analisis Z-Score dalam data adalah 17.90%, nilai tersebut cukup besar, maka outlier tidak dihilangkan.
-Tidak dilakukan handle outlier ini juga kerana diasumsikan bukan dari kesalahan dalam pengambilan data.

-3. Feature Transformation
-Transformasi feature tidak menggunakan log karena data memiliki banyak value dengan nilai 0.
-PowerTransformer Yeo-Johnson dipilih karena dapat digunakan pada data yang distribusi awalnya positively/negatively-skewed, untuk membuat distribusinya menjadi lebih mendekati normal (Guassian), dan mendukung value data memiliki nilai positif atau negatif.

-4. Feature Encoding
-Fitur VisitorType dan Revenue dilakukan One Hot Encoding.

-5. Feature Extraction
-Membuat fitur baru dari fitur yang sudah ada, diantaranya adalah:

-Duration Page Per Administrative
-Duration Page Per Informational
-Duration Page Per Product Related
-6. Feature Selection
-Pada tahap ini dilakukan seleksi fitur yang memiliki korelasi terhadap revenue, menghilangkan fitur yang redundan dan kurang relavan terhadap performa model.
-Fitur-fitur yang dipilih antara lain adalah :
+Figure 4 – Multivariate Analysis Heatmap

+Correlation analysis results between features:

+PageValues has a strong positive correlation with the target variable (Revenue).
+The higher the PageValues, the higher the likelihood of purchase.
+Meanwhile, BounceRates and ExitRates have a negative correlation with Revenue, meaning lower values increase revenue likelihood.

+Some features exhibit multicollinearity, including:

+ProductRelated with ProductRelated_Duration
+Administrative with Administrative_Duration
+Informational with Informational_Duration
+BounceRates with ExitRates
+Insight: Revenue Conversion Rate Based on Visitor Type

+Figure 5 – Revenue Conversion Rate by Visitor Type

+Around 80% of website visitors are Returning Visitors, indicating the company has successfully retained customers.
+However, the Revenue Conversion Rate is higher for New Visitors, with about 25% making purchases.
+In contrast, Returning Visitors have a lower conversion rate.

+Further analysis would require additional data such as revenue or profit to determine which visitor type is more valuable.
+Based on these insights, business recommendations are needed to:

+Increase conversion for Returning Visitors
+Increase the number of New Visitors
+Total Visitors per Month Based on Revenue

+Figure 6 – Total Visitors per Month Based on Revenue

+Traffic peaks in May, followed by November.
+However, despite high traffic, May has a low Revenue Conversion Rate of only 11%.
+In contrast, November has both high traffic and the highest conversion rate at 25%.

+Stage 3: Data Pre-processing

+Figure 7 – Data Pre-processing Workflow

+Handling Missing and Duplicate Values
+"Other" in VisitorType is replaced with the most frequent value: "Returning Visitor" 125 duplicate records were found and removed
+Handling Outliers
+Outliers account for 17.90% (Z-score analysis), which is significant Outliers are retained, assuming they are not due to data errors Feature Transformation
+Log transformation is not used due to many zero values PowerTransformer (Yeo-Johnson) is applied to normalize skewed data Feature Encoding
+VisitorType and Revenue are encoded using One Hot Encoding Feature Extraction

+New features created:

+Duration per Administrative Page
+Duration per Informational Page
+Duration per ProductRelated Page
+Feature Selection

+Selected features based on relevance:

 Duration per Page Administrative
 Duration per Page Informational